ladybug-tools/spider-2020/spider-gbxml-viewer/README.md

 * Open and display any file in three seconds
 	* On very large files at least some usable data should start appearing in three seconds
 * Display the data in a highly attractive, accessible and informing manner
-* "Meta" data such as surface types, spaces, storey and zones are vieawble with in a click or two
+* "Meta" data such as surface types, spaces, storey and zones are vieawable with in a click or two

 #### Identifying and fixing issues Objectives